theheraldproject/theheraldproject.github.io/specs/payload-secured.md

 - Country and State code for receiver and transmitter
 - Any random Bluetooth data being advertised by that phone (E.g. 15 min rotating BLE mac address, "Adam's iPhone" name, FindMyPhone or other manufacturer specific data)
    - On some phones this includes the TX power of the advertiser (transmitter)
-- It can calculate it's own RSSI to each device, but not see the RSSI between the two devices
+- It can calculate its own RSSI to each device, but not see the RSSI between the two devices

 ## Assumptions